Ptrskay3/PySprint/README.md

 * Selectable units both for angular frequency and wavelength
 * Possible performance enhancement by improving algorithms
 * Possible new data manipulating features
+* Interferometer base dispersion should be added for calibration.

 ### Installation